vuw-scps/python-physics/docs/phys221/Single_exp.md

 res=[abs(i-ef_begin) for i in P_minus_baseP]
 ```

-You should recognice the look comprehension in the line above.
+You should recognise the list comprehension in the line above.
+This was in the reminder tutorial and is a neat way of writing a for loop.

 We've made a new array as described above.
 We now need to take the minimum value.